sdrohan/processing-for-ty/topic05/talk-1/a-processing-mouse-events.md

 Event Handling

-We will learn how to handle mouse events.
-We will also do a recap on Arithmetic Operators but this time, we will look at the order of evalation of these operators.
+We will learn what mouse events are and how to handle them in your program.